 Best ever cranberry sauce

-This Homemade Cranberry Sauce with Orange and Apple couldn't be easier to whip up and perfect for serving all year long.
-Just a few ingredients and a ton of flavor!
+This easy Homemade Cranberry Sauce with Orange and Apple couldn’t be easier to whip up and perfect for serving all year long – not just the holidays.

 - 1 12-ounce bag of fresh or frozen cranberries, rinsed